haplo/blog.fidelramos.net/src/content/software/2022-02-23_web_browser_addons.md

   official browser extension which enables form autocomplete.
 It works pretty well although not as well as competitors such as Lastpass or 1Password, but I wouldn't trust them with my data.
-- [Tally Ho!](https://tallyho.org/): an open-source cryptocurrency wallet, gateway to the Web 3.0, Dapps, NFTs, ICOs, ERC20 tokens...
+- [Taho](https://taho.xyz/): an open-source cryptocurrency wallet, gateway to the Web 3.0, Dapps, NFTs, ICOs, ERC20 tokens...
 For me it has replaced Metamask, which is closed source.
 As of Nov 2022 it supports [Ethereum](https://ethereum.org/en/), [Polygon](https://polygon.technology/), [Optimism](https://www.optimism.io/) and